PBrunot/StenturaArduino/README.md

 Interface an arduino controller to the key latches board
  > he did the hardwork before me: https://github.com/balthamos/steno-arduino

-Issue is existing implementation is using Gemini PR protocol, which my italian software steno does not handle.
-Therefore I am implementing stenograph protocol on arduino.

 # Next steps

-Reverse engineer stentura srt cable
-Document arduino board layout
+Reverse engineer RS232 with stentura srt cable (so that other people can save 30$ ) Document arduino board layout
+Develop a PCB for more robust handling
+Develop a Plover driver using WinSteno protocol